-11.1 Indemnity.
-RO, at its own expense and within thirty (30) calendar days after presentation of a demand by Registrar under this Section, will indemnify, defend and hold harmless Registrar, their affiliates, subsidiaries and subcontractors, and the respective directors, officers, employees, representatives, agents, affiliates, and stockholders or each of them (each an "Indemnified Person"), against any Claim, suit, action, other proceeding of any kind (a "Claim") brought against that Indemnified Person based on, arising from, (i) any failure on the part of RO's domain name registration systems, and/or (ii) any claim the RO's domain registration systems infringe on another Party's intellectual property; provided, however, that in any such case: (a) Registrar or any other Indemnified Person provides RO with reasonable prior notice of any such Claim, and (b) upon RO's written request, Registrar or any other Indemnified Person will provide to RO all available information and assistance reasonably necessary for RO to defend such Claim; provided further that RO reimburses Registrar and such other Indemnified Persons for their actual and reasonable costs incurred in connection with providing such information and assistance.
-RO will not enter into any settlement or compromise of any such indemnifiable Claim with respect to a particular Indemnified Person without the prior written consent of such Indemnified Person, which consent shall not be unreasonably withheld.
-RO will pay any and all costs, damages, liabilities, and expenses, including, but not limited to, reasonable attorneys' fees and costs awarded against or otherwise incurred by Registrar and other Indemnified Persons in connection with or arising from any such indemnifiable Claim.
+9.2.
+By RO.
+RO, at its own expense and within thirty (30) calendar days after presentation of a demand by Registrar under this Section, will indemnify, defend and hold harmless Registrar, their affiliates, subsidiaries and subcontractors, and the respective directors, officers, employees, representatives, agents, affiliates, and stockholders or each of them (each a "Registrar Indemnified Person"), against any Claim brought against that Registrar Indemnified Person based on, arising from, (i) any failure on the part of RO's domain name registration systems, and/or (ii) any claim the RO's domain registration systems infringe on another Party's intellectual property; provided, however, that in any such case: (a) Registrar or any other Registrar Indemnified Person provides RO with reasonable prior notice of any such Claim, and (b) upon RO's written request, Registrar or any other Registrar Indemnified Person will provide to RO all available information and assistance reasonably necessary for RO to defend such Claim; provided further that RO reimburses Registrar and such other Registrar Indemnified Persons for their actual and reasonable costs incurred in connection with providing such information and assistance.
+RO will not enter into any settlement or compromise of any such indemnifiable Claim with respect to a particular Registrar Indemnified Person without the prior written consent of such Registrar Indemnified Person, which consent shall not be unreasonably withheld.
+RO will pay any and all costs, damages, liabilities, and expenses, including, but not limited to, reasonable attorneys' fees and costs awarded against or otherwise incurred by Registrar and other Registrar Indemnified Persons in connection with or arising from any such indemnifiable Claim.

-No Third-Party Beneficiaries.
+10. No Third-Party Beneficiaries.
 This Agreement shall not be construed to create any obligation by either RO or Registrar to any non-party to this Agreement, including any Registrant.